 Expert Packing Tip.

 Stash your laptop into the SnapSleeve and carry it on as a separate item.
-By doing this, you effectively reduc the empty weight of the July Carry On Pro by about 2kgs, as anything you split out into the SnapSleeve will not count towards the single-item weight limit.
+By doing this, you effectively reduce the empty weight of the July Carry On Pro by about 2kgs, as anything you split out into the SnapSleeve will not count towards the single-item weight limit.

 Above: How big is the SnapSleeve?
 My 14″ MacBook Pro slides in with ease.